HELP468/HELP/app/README.md

-This is a template directory it will be in `.gitignore`.
 This directory will be mounted to the `server` container.